uviclibraries/rstudio/basics-interface.md

 - An error will occur if you write the `+` symbol into your command.

-- Sometimes the output can be extensive and show more information than you expected

-- E.g., when you load in a package (we will discuss packages more in Activity 3). <br>
+- Sometimes the output can be extensive and show more information than you expect (e.g., when you load in a package (we will discuss packages more in  Activity 3).

 <br>

 <div class="task-box" markdown="1">